honors + affiliations

 Editor, University of Pennsylvania Law Review

 Jeffrey N. Hurwitz is of counsel in Morgan Lewis's Litigation Practice.
 His practice focuses on environmental matters relating to clean air regulation, clean water issues, chemical and pesticide regulation, Superfund, storage tanks, hazardous and solid waste issues, and environmental audits.
-Mr. Hurwitz' practice includes the defense of EPA and state environmental civil and criminal enforcement actions, along with complex regulatory analysis and advice on environmental matters in corporate transactions and New Jersey's Industrial Site Recovery Act.
-He also represents clients before EPA's Office of Prevention, Pesticides and Toxic Substances on matters pertaining to chemical and pesticide regulation, and in particular, the premanufacture notice process under the Toxic Substances Control Act.
+Mr. Hurwitz's practice includes the defense of EPA and state environmental civil and criminal enforcement actions, along with complex regulatory analysis and advice on environmental matters in corporate transactions.
+He also represents clients before EPA's Office of Chemical Safety and Pollution Prevention on matters pertaining to chemical and pesticide regulation, and in particular, the premanufacture notice process under the Toxic Substances Control Act.

 Mr. Hurwitz represents numerous clients in clean air matters, including state and federal enforcement actions, compliance counseling, corporate transactions, New Source Review and Title V permitting.
 Mr. Hurwitz has counseled Pennsylvania and other utilities on NOx issues and related developments at the Northeast Ozone Transport Commission.
 In addition, Mr. Hurwitz provided clean air counseling to a major generator of electricity in its purchase of a large power plant facility, and represented a major electronics manufacturer in the first and largest emission offset trade under Pennsylvania's current emission reductions banking and trading program.
 Mr. Hurwitz has also represented clients targeted under EPA's New Source Review and hazardous air pollutant enforcement initiatives.
 Mr. Hurwitz represented two major oil companies in a successful federal appellate court challenge to EPA's interpretation of a New Source Performance Standard.
 As a member of the Environmental Law Committee of the Philadelphia Bar Association, Mr Hurwitz has served on the Clean Air Act Subcommittee.
 He also helped to develop comments on Pennsylvania's Air Pollution Control Act of 1992.